 This high end pan-Asian restaurant is a must-go for Asian cuisine lovers.
 The interiors mix traditional oriental styles with a contemporary flair.
 Every detail and design has been carefully thought out, from the open industrial-style kitchen right down to the gold-tipped chopsticks.
 The dim sum is exceptional, as is the black tea-smoked sea bass which will melt in your mouth as soon as you taste it.

 Caesars Bluewaters Dubai, daily noon to 3.30pm, 6pm to 10.30pm.
 Tel: (04) 5566666. caesars.com

 Few people haven’t heard of Zuma.
 A decade old and still arguably the most popular spot in the city for Japanese cuisine, the menu is sleek and sophisticated, as is the decor.
 The split level space quickly packs out every week so you’ll want to book ahead several weeks in advance to bag the best table.
-There’s a buffet for the starters and desserts but guests can choose their main made-to-order.
-Sushi is prepared to perfection and laid-out as a lavish spread, which you can devour main courses such as black cod and grilled lobster.
+The menu is always outstanding, delivered with effortless elegance every time.
+For fans of real Japanese food, served to a high level, this is the place to find it

 This popular spot in Grosvenor House offers guests a wow-worthy experience every night of the week.
-With long-time resident DJ Mario and plenty of hand-crafted cocktails, the vibe is uplifting and electric – perfect for getting you in the weekend mood.
+With plenty of hand-crafted cocktails, the vibe is uplifting and electric – perfect for getting you in the weekend mood.
 The menu offers a great selection of pan-Asian bites, from soft shell crab in Chinese bao to black cod with yuzu miso.

 Fun things to do